Wellbeing and Sustainable Performance Coaching

 To design the most appropriate and timely intervention for an individual, department, peer group or create an organization-wide wellbeing strategy, it’s important to fully understand wellbeing levels in the present moment.

-Talking Talent partners with MEWS (The Managerial and Executive Wellbeing Survey) to undertake an initial diagnostic survey.
-MEWS is a new way to measure and understand wellbeing designed exclusively for more senior company members.
+Talking Talent partners with GLWS (the Global Leadership Wellbeing Survey) to undertake an initial diagnostic survey.
+GLWS is a new way to measure and understand wellbeing designed exclusively for more senior company members.
 It’s a credible, engaging tool for driving enhanced wellbeing and Talking Talent is the first organization to pioneer its use in the US and UK in relation to gender-led initiatives.

-Drawing from cutting-edge research and first-hand insights into the stresses and strains of senior leaders, the MEWS survey explores the aspects of work and life that have the most impact on wellbeing.
-MEWS is delivered via an accessible, best-practice, secure online platform, and is supported by hands-on, deeply knowledgeable, specialist coaches.
+Drawing from cutting-edge research and first-hand insights into the stresses and strains of senior leaders, the GLWS survey explores the aspects of work and life that have the most impact on wellbeing.
+GLWS is delivered via an accessible, best-practice, secure online platform, and is supported by hands-on, deeply knowledgeable, specialist coaches.

 How it works